Srinagar: The University of Kashmir on Thursday organised a day-long seminar to mark the International Women’s Day.

 Maintaining that the idea of a social justice system is based on the moral fabric of a society, Prof Andrabi added: “We have inherited a rich legacy which has always taught us to respect women folk and we must always strive to preserve our moral ethos.”

-Noted scholar and writer Prof Naseema Shafai said: “While it is true that gender equality is still a distant dream especially in the third world countries, we cannot deny that across the world including in our part, women are progressing and emerging as leaders in various fields.”
+Noted scholar and writer Prof Naseema Shafai, the guest of honour, said: “While it is true that gender equality is still a distant dream especially in the third world countries, we cannot deny that across the world including in our part, women are progressing and emerging as leaders in various fields.”

-Prof Shafai, however, said that there is a long way to go “and our women are still not aware of their rights and I think it is here that institutions like universities can play a big role in spreading awareness.”
+Prof Shafai however said that there is a long way to go “and our women are still not aware about their rights and I think it is here that institutions like universities can play a big role in spreading awareness.”

 In her welcome address, Dean College Development Council and Coordinator Women’s Studies Centre, Prof Neelofar Khan, said: “We have been celebrating this day in our university for the last more than 15 years and it is due to our strenuous efforts and cooperation from the university administration that a Day Care Center at the Institute of Home Science is a reality now.”